 To ensure your workflow only processes specific triggering events, you can use the "Continue If" logic action.
 This allows your workflow to evaluate each event based on custom conditions and only continue if these conditions are met.

-What is the "Continue If" Action?
+What is the "Continue If" action?

 The "Continue If" action is a logic step that evaluates conditions defined by you.
 If the conditions are met, the workflow proceeds; if not, the workflow stops at this step.